susam/ice/README.rst

         app.run()

-After running this application, visiting http://localhost:8080/foo displays a page the following text.
+After running this application, visiting http://localhost:8080/foo displays a page with the following text.

     | args: ()
     | kwargs: {}